30% off sitewide! Sale ends soon. -dsktp

 But what is astragalus good for?

-Astragalus, whose extract comes from the root of a flowering plant in the Leguminosae family, is used in TCM to improve vitality, strengthen Qi and treat a number of ailments.
-Recently, it’s become a popular supplement for overall health.
-Clinical studies are currently evaluating its effect on the heart, immune system and more.
+Astragalus is one of the best natural remedies for muscle pain and inflammation, whose extract comes from the root of a flowering plant in the Leguminosae family, is used in TCM to improve vitality, strengthen Qi and treat a number of ailments.
+Recently, it's become a popular supplement for overall health.
+Clinical studies are currently evaluating its effect on the heart, immune system, and more.

 If you're considering making this potent root a part of your lifestyle, read on.
 This guide will help you better understand astragalus root extract and how to integrate it into your daily routine.